 Have your say

 Central Coast Council looks forward to a future where the relationship with First Nations Leaders is strengthened, young leaders are empowered, and collaboration is genuine.

-The community is invited to:
+The community was invited to:

 - Read the Draft First Nations Accord

 - Read the Draft Acknowledgement of Country (below)

 ”We acknowledge we live, work and play on Darkinjung Country.
 We pay our respects to Elders, past, present and emerging and recognise their continued connection to these lands and waterways.
 We acknowledge our shared responsibility to care for and protect our place and people”.

 - View the Frequently Asked Questions (available below)